jcmackin/BigDataHOL/ReadMe-BigDataHOL.md

 3. On the control bar for your new VM, click **Connect**.
 ![Connect](img/Connect.jpg)

 4. If you are on a Mac, save the .RDP file to a convenient location, and then open the file.
+If you are prompted

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTU5MDkwMjA3M119
+eyJoaXN0b3J5IjpbLTk2NzI0OTc5Nl19
 -->